webdriverio-boneyard/webdriver.io/README.md

 ### When I start the server I get a 404 page `Cannot GET /`
 Make sure you have the documentation content copied into the source directory.
 We keep all documentation within the main repository ([github.com/webdriverio/webdriverio](https://github.com/webdriverio/webdriverio/docs)).
-Just run `npm run copy-docs` and restart the server.
+Just run `hexo wdio getDocs` and restart the server.